 Dave Kerpen understands the value of building anticipation for his weekly live video series.
 In this post, he draws attention to his live event taking place on the same day.

 LinkedIn video is a strong and strategic tool for attracting, engaging and driving your audience to take action.
 In order to maximize your live video usage, ensure it’s tied to a larger video marketing strategy.
-And knowing how to use LinkedIn live, you’ll be well on your way.
+And knowing how to do LinkedIn live, you’ll be well on your way.

 Get specific and go deep to deliver value.
 Keep the conversation alive through smart promotion tactics like repurposing content and inviting audiences to take the next step in the buyer’s journey.